Jay Bradford Fowler, Jr. C0046

 American poetry--20th century.

-Jay Bradford Fowler, Jr. papers, Collection #C0046, Special Collections Research Center, George Mason University Libraries.
+Jay Bradford Fowler, Jr. papers, C0046, Special Collections and Archives, George Mason University Libraries.

 Collection donated by Jay Bradford Fowler in 1996-1998.

-Processed by Special Collections Research Center staff.
+Processed by Special Collections and Archives staff.
 EAD markup completed by Eron Ackerman and Jordan Patty in April 2009.